Wage and Hour Lawyers Assisting Employees in Los Angeles

 Your Rights Under the Fair Labor Standards Act

 The Fair Labor Standards Act is the federal wage and hour law.
 The FLSA provides that covered nonexempt workers must be paid a minimum wage of at least $7.25 an hour, which is significantly less than the state or Los Angeles minimum wage.
-Unless an employee is exempt, they must be paid overtime at a rate of 1½ times the regular rate of pay after 40 hours of work in a work week under the FLSA.
-There is not a federal limit on the number of hours that employees 16 or older can work in a work week, and overtime is not required for working on holidays, regular rest days, or the weekend unless the time worked constitutes more than 40 hours of work in a work week.
-An employer is required to follow the law that is more generous to employees, and in most cases, the California wage and hour law is more generous than the FLSA.
+Unless an employee is exempt, they must be paid overtime at a rate of 1½ times the regular rate of pay after 40 hours of work in a workweek under the FLSA.
+There is not a federal limit on the number of hours that employees of age 16 or older can work in a workweek, and overtime is not required for working on holidays, regular rest days, or the weekend unless the time worked constitutes more than 40 hours of work in a workweek.
+An employer is required to follow the law that is more generous to employees, and in most cases, the California wage and hour law are more generous than the FLSA.

 The FLSA applies to employees rather than independent contractors.
 To be employed under the FLSA is to be permitted or suffered to work.
 Work that you do is work time that must be compensated by the employer even if the employer did not ask you to work beyond your shift to do it.
 For example, if you stayed late one night to correct errors in a report, that extra time beyond your shift counts for the purposes of wage calculation.

 Waiting time is more complicated and requires an analysis of the specific circumstances by your attorney.
 The issue is whether you have been engaged to wait.
 For example, if you are a fireman who cooks dinner in the fire station while waiting for an alarm, this time must be compensated.
 Similarly, if you are a security guard who reads while waiting for issues to arise, you must be compensated for that time.
 Any employee who is required to remain on call but can be at home or move about freely may not be compensated for the on-call time, but it depends on which constraints are placed on the employee during this time.